alexKleider/phInfo/README.md

 ## The Process

-The process is divided up into the following steps, the first three of which are specific to the `Raspberry Pi`.
-The Network Setup step is also very specific to the hardware of the `Raspberry Pi`.
+The process is divided up into the following steps.
+The first three,  the 6th (Updating ...) and the 8th (Network ...) are specific to the `Raspberry Pi`.
-If using a different target machine you'll have to modify considerably.
+If using a different target machine you'll have to modify the code.

     * Raspberry Pi Acquisition
     * SD Card Preparation
     * Configuring (`raspi-config`) and Upgrading the Pi
     * Preparation of the Staging Machine
     * Log on to the Target Machine
+    * Updating and Upgrading the Raspberry Pi
     * Installation of Utilities
     * Network Setup
     * Bring in Dependencies